soundarya98/FloatingPointSysCall/README.md

 # FloatingPointSysCall

+This is an implementation of addition of 2 floating point numbers using integer operations, by making a system call in Linux.

 **General Instructions**
-In the location in which add2Float.c and addWrapper.c is present, run the following commands: make
+In the location in which add2Float.c and addWrapper.c is present, run the following commands:

+make

 ./add2Floats

 **Files added and modified**